echanlopez/BorderedFJReduction/README.md

 🔎 **Notes on the example**

-- The GIF intentionally displays only the summary output, not the full input.
+- The GIF intentionally displays the full input and the summary output.

 - The underlying Lagrangian contains physical parameters preserved symbolically.